-Despite the de-risking of balance sheet, NII increased by 2% Y/Y driven by business volumes growth and maintained margins.
+Despite the de-risking of balance sheet, NII increased by 1% Y/Y driven by business volumes growth and maintained margins.

-- Credit costs further decreased to CZK 1.8 bn and credit cost ratio fell to 0.36%. - ČSOB group has kept the cost base under control, while continuing in selective investment activities in ICT and human resources.
-Overall, 2011 operating expenses grew by 2% Y/Y. - ČSOB group maintains strong capital and liquidity position.
+- In 4Q 2011, operating expenses decreased by 1% Y/Y despite continuing selective investment activities in ICT area and human resources. - Credit costs increased by one-third to CZK 0.8 bn of the 4Q 2010 figure due to revaluation of mortgage portfolio, and in contrast to previous quarters, there were no releases of allowances in SME. - The ČSOB group maintains strong capital and liquidity position.
 Total capital ratio stands at 15.6% and the (core) Tier 1 ratio at 11.7% as of 31 December 2011.
-Loan to deposit ratio stands at 72.7% and net stable funding ratio at 135.1% as of 31 December 2011.

-In 2011, ČSOB further improved its services for clients.
+Loan to deposit ratio stands at 72.7% and net stable funding ratio at 135.1% as of 31 December 2011. - In 2011, ČSOB further improved its services for clients.
 For example, ČSOB was the first large Czech bank to launch a confirmation of Internet payments by a SMS or a smart banking application for smart phones/tablets.